-Diabetic retinopathy (DR) is the leading cause of blindness among U.S. adults aged 20 to 74 years.
-An estimated 4.1 million Americans are affected by retinopathy, and 899,000 have vision-threatening retinopathy, according to CDC data.
-The screening rate for DR remains steady at less than 50 percent among diabetics, in part due to cost, lack of access to eyecare providers, and poor compliance.
+Telemedicine has been used effectively in the diagnosis and monitoring of diabetic retinopathy (DR), the leading cause of blindness among U.S. adults.
+Yet, the screening rate for DR remains steady at less than 50 percent among diabetic patients in part due to cost, lack of access to eye care providers and poor compliance.

-“The current medical paradigm for referring patients into ‘eye care provider networks’ is inadequate for population-based management of diabetic eye disease,” said Edward Chaum, M.D., Margy Ann and J. Donald M. Gass Professor of Ophthalmology at the Vanderbilt Eye Institute.
-“We continue to have poor visual outcomes because half the people with diabetes don’t get their recommended annual eye examinations.”
+“The current medical paradigm of referring patients into ‘eye care provider networks’ is inadequate for population-based management of diabetic eye disease,” said Edward Chaum, M.D., Margy Ann and J. Donald M. Gass Chair in Ophthalmology at the Vanderbilt Eye Institute.
+“We continue to have poor visual outcomes because half the patients with diabetes do not receive their recommended annual eye examinations.”

 Chaum and other Vanderbilt specialists are working on several projects to expand telemedicine to screen diabetic patients for retinopathy in the primary care setting.

 Chaum is a co-developer of a telemedical network and DR screening technology that is now part of the RetinaVue® Care Delivery Model.
 RetinaVue® provides DR screening in primary care practices (PCPs) and underserved communities in all 50 states and rural Australia.